majestic10110/Dipper/README.md

-(Quick disclaimer, this is a program and concept in testing, it is hoped that someone with more technical skill than me could refine and make it easier to install as well as perhaps iron out any bugs!)
+(Quick disclaimer, this is a program and concept in testing, it is hoped that someone with more technical skill than me could refine and make it easier to install as well as perhaps iron out any bugs!
+As of DIPPERV4 its not been connected to a rig, the protocol seems good, is piping out audio as it should, work ongoing on piping that audio data out to a rig and some cat commands.)

 # Dipper
 Dipper HF Datamode